RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/ReleasingTor.md

    of them and reordering to focus on what users and funders would find interesting and understandable.

-   To do this, run
-      `./scripts/maint/sortChanges.py changes/* > changelog.in`
+   To do this, run `./scripts/maint/sortChanges.py changes/* > changelog.in`
    to combine headings and sort the entries.
 Copy the changelog.in file into the ChangeLog.
-Run 'format_changelog.py' (see below) to clean up the line breaks.
+Run `format_changelog.py --inplace` (see below) to clean up the line breaks.

+   Remove the `changes/*` files that you just merged into the ChangeLog.

    After that, it's time to hand-edit and fix the issues that lintChanges can't find: